 The less sleep we get, the closer we are to that fight-flight response.
 Furthermore, the more we are into fight-flight response, the more we become almost overactive.

-It’s like saying that if our emotions were on a scale of 1 to 10 if I was always on a seven or eight, I’d be using those little things in energy all day long.
+It’s like saying that if our emotions were on a scale of 1 to 10.
+If I was always on a seven or eight, I’d be using those little things in energy all day long.

 And now I have that whole fight or flight response to my body.